robcarver17/pysystemtrade/docs/production.md

 Unless you're working in 'interactive python' mode, you can then choose the stage and method for which you want to see output.
 Depending on exactly what you've asked for, you'll be asked for other parameters like the instrument code and possibly trading rule name.
 The time series of calling the relevant method will then be shown to you using your chosen output method.

-##### Alternative python code
+##### Alternative Python code

-If you prefer to do this exercise in your python environment, then this will interactively allow you to choose a system and dated backtest, and returns the system object for you to do what you wish.
+If you prefer to do this exercise in your Python environment, then this will interactively allow you to choose a system and dated backtest, and returns the system object for you to do what you wish.

 ```python